hughescr/mcp-proxy-processor/README.md

         },
         {
           "serverName": "calculator",
-          "originalName": "solve_equation",
+          "originalName": "solve",
-          "description": "Solve algebraic equations.
-Provide the equation as a string (e.g., '2x + 5 = 13') and this tool will solve for the variable."
+          "description": "Solve algebraic equations for a variable.
+Provide the equation as a string with one variable (e.g., '2*x + 5 = 13' or 'y^2 - 4 = 0').
+This override fixes the confusing original description."
         }
       ],
       "resources": []